-Learn to diagnose, repair and maintain all types of Recreation Vehicles from basic model trailers and campers to luxury motor homes.
+This program will train you to diagnose, repair and maintain all types of Recreation Vehicles from basic model trailers and campers to luxury motor homes.
 This training includes electrical (AC/DC), plumbing, propane appliances and systems, interior finishing and cabinetry, and exterior structure and components.
 Training is available at our Calgary RV Excellence Centre location.